ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 ### The `contended` and `uncontended` modes

-A data race requires two things:

-- Two domains can access the same value.
-- One of those domains can modify that value, and the other can either observe that modification or attempt its own.
+We said [before](#what-is-a-data-race) that a data race needs four things.

+1. Code running in parallel, which is to say in two different _domains_
+2. A memory location that may be accessed by both domains simultaneously
+3. At least one of the accesses is a write
+4. The location isn't atomic

 The `contended` mode and its opposite, `uncontended`, prevent data races by ensuring that this is impossible.
-To do so, they institute two key rules:
+They institute two key rules:

 > <a id="rule-contended-parallel"></a>
-> **Rule 1.** If multiple accesses of the same value may occur in parallel, at
+> **Rule 1.** If two domains may access the same value, at most one of them may
-> most one of them may consider the value `uncontended`.
-The others must
-> consider it `contended`.
+> consider the value `uncontended`.
+The others must consider it `contended`.

 > <a id="rule-contended-mutable"></a>
 > **Rule 2.** Reading or modifying a `mutable` field is not allowed if the
 > record is `contended`.
-The same goes for any element of a `contended` array
+The same goes for any element of a `contended` `array`.
-> (unless it's an `iarray`, since those are immutable).

-Taken together, these two rules guarantee data-race freedom.
-However, rule 1 requires quite a bit of machinery to enforce, including other modes such as `portable` as well as the annotations on the types of parallelism APIs like `fork_join`.
+Taken together, these two rules guarantee data-race freedom: it's not allowed for two domains to access the same location in memory if either of them could possibly modify it.

 Let's see what these rules mean for our `thing.ml` from [before](#listing-thing-impl):